EUTS/EUTS.github.io/README.md

 How you can help?
 - Find spelling mistakes or faulty links
 - Answer frequently asked questions
+- Write out blog posts to help others with a problem
 - Drop us a line on suggestions

 #How to post:
 1- Go to the _post folder <br>
 2- Create a new post <br>
 3- Read up on [YAML](https://en.wikipedia.org/wiki/YAML) <br>
 4- Read up on [Markdown](http://en.wikipedia.org/wiki/Markdown) <br>
-5- Look at the source code of previous posts
+5- Look at the source code of previous posts <br>
 6- Write out your content <br>
 7- Name your post following this format: year-month-day-name-of-website <br>
 ```